-Bertrand Stoltz is STMicroelectronics' Executive Vice President in charge of Finance, Global Shared Services and Systems, as well as the Company's Asia Public Affairs, and has held both roles since April 2022.
+Bertrand Stoltz is STMicroelectronics' Executive Vice President in charge of Finance, Global Shared Services and Systems, as well as ST's Asia Public Affairs, and has held both roles since April 2022.
 He also sits on ST's Corporate Ethics Committee.
-Stoltz started his career in the Finance department of SGS-Thomson (now ST) in Tours, France, in 1994.
+Stoltz started his career at Finance of SGS-Thomson (now ST) in Tours, France, in 1994.
 From 1999 to 2002, he worked at the Company's headquarters in Corporate Strategic Planning and Corporate Internal Audit.
-In 2002, Stoltz moved to Singapore to lead ST's Asia Internal Audit team.
-He rose to Head of Finance at ST Singapore in 2005.
-Stoltz was subsequently promoted to Group Vice President, expanding his mandate to cover Asia, Americas, France, Italy, and most recently all local financial reporting and regional business control across ST entities worldwide.
-Stoltz acts as Managing Director for ST's Singapore entities and serves as a Board Member at several other ST affiliates.
+In 2002, Stoltz moved to Singapore to lead ST's Asia Internal Audit team and became Head of Finance at ST Singapore in 2005.
+Stoltz was subsequently promoted to Group Vice President, expanding his mandate to cover Asia, Americas, France, Italy, and most recently all local financial reporting and regional business control worldwide.
+Managing Director for ST's Singapore entities and a Board Member at several other ST affiliates, Stoltz also serves as Advisor to the French Government on Foreign Trade in Singapore.
 Bertrand Stoltz was born in Moulins, France, in 1970.
-He holds an honour's degree with a major in finance from the Institute of Political Studies in Lyon, France.
+He holds an honour's degree with a major in finance from the Institute of Political Studies in Lyon.
 He also graduated with a degree from the University Business School in Tours, and the International Executive Program of INSEAD.